European route E71

 European route E 71 is a north-south Class-A intermediate European road route.
 It begins in Košice, Slovakia, passes through Budapest in Hungary, Zagreb in Croatia, and ends at Split in Croatia on the Adriatic Sea coast.
 The total length of the route is 1016 km.
-The E71 mostly consists of motorways, but considerable sections are either expressways or two-lane roads with at-grade intersections.
-Nearly all motorway sections of the E71 are tolled, using various toll collection systems including Electronic toll collection (ETC) and ticket systems.
+The E71 mostly consists of motorways, though considerable sections are also expressways or two-lane roads with at-grade intersections.
+Nearly all motorway sections of the E71 are tolled, using various toll collection systems including electronic toll collection (ETC) and ticket systems.
 Individual segments of the E71 route are shared with several other European routes.
 The E71 section between Karlovac and Split is inconsistently physically signposted or marked on maps and route planning software.
 The E71 route has gradually been upgraded from a regular two-lane road to motorway standards since the 1970s; upgrades are still being carried out in some areas.

 Route description

 The European route E71 is part of the International E-road network, and is 989 km long, connecting parts of the Slovakian, Hungarian and Croatian hinterland to the Adriatic coast.
 The route is a Class A intermediate north-south road, mostly consisting of motorways, but also comprising two-lane roads with at-grade intersections.
 The E71 starts in Košice, Slovakia, and proceeds south towards Milhost' and the Hungarian border along the Slovak route 68.
 The Slovak section of the E71 is 18 km long.

 The northernmost section of the E71 in Hungary connects the border crossing with Slovakia at Tornyosnémeti, and Miskolc.
 It is signposted as route 3, and this section is a two-lane road with at-grade intersections.
 The Tornyosnémeti–Miskolc section is concurrent with the European route E79.
 At Miskolc, the E71 switches to the M30 motorway which takes it to Emőd, where the E71 switches to the M3 motorway and turns west towards Budapest.
 The M3 carries the E71 route to Gödöllő, where the E71 switches to the M31 motorway.
 The M31 in turn takes the E71 to the Budapest ring motorway signposted as M0 motorway, where the E71 is concurrent with the European routes E60 and E75.
 The M0 motorway carries the E71 (along with the E60 and E75) around Budapest to its western outskirts.
 The final leg of the E71 route in Hungary is the M7 motorway between Érd just to the west of Budapest, via Székesfehérvár and Nagykanizsa to the Letenye border crossing to Croatia.
 South of Nagykanizsa, the E71 is concurrent with the European route E65.
 The Hungarian section of the E71 is 495 km long.